The Byzantine Empire, 1025 AD (medium extent)

 In the first chapter of Mary Renault’s The Persian Boy, enemies overrun the protagonist’s mountain fortress home.
 Rather than suffer the usual fate of captive women, his mother leaps to her death from the parapet.
 Western readers considered this a dramatic gambit, but to me it was routine fare: I had already encountered it in the history and folksongs of my people; prominently so in the Akritiká, the songs of the Byzantine border guards.

 The common view in the West is that the Roman Empire fell in the fourth century, when it was overrun by the Goths, Vandals and Alans.
 In reality, only the western half disappeared under the waves of invaders.
-The eastern portion became a great multicultural empire that lasted a thousand years and acted as both a buffer and a bridge between Asia and Europe.
+The eastern portion became a great multicultural empire that lasted a thousand years, acted as both a buffer and a bridge between Asia and Europe, and gave the Rus Vikings of Kiev the Cyrillic alphabet.
 Instead of Latin its lingua franca was a Greek evolved from the Alexandrian koiné, and its dominant religion was Orthodox Christianity.
-Renaissance scholars called it the Byzantine empire, but its citizens called themselves Romioí – Romans – and they retained much from the older empire.
+Renaissance scholars called it the Byzantine empire, but its citizens called themselves Romioí, Romaíoi – Romans – and they retained much from the older empire.